mertuzgul/Up-Mia/README.md

 -Camera movement.
 -Main Menu.

-Lastly you can see the presentation.pdf if you want to see our presentation.
+Lastly you can see the presentation.pdf if you want to see our presentation and i shared a mp4 file for gameplay.